Monese Review (November 2023): You Might Be Surprised

 locking your monese account

-To unlock, simply click the same button, it’s as simple as that.
+To unlock, simply click the same button.
+It’s as simple as that.

 So if you ever lose or misplace your card, this feature will come in handy.